skittleson/bluetooth-wos/readme.md

  - Writes a current device list to a csv file.
  - Identifies the company of a device using a public listing.
  - Calculates distance from transmitter and receiver of a device with TX Power and RSSI.
+ - Estimates distance based on devices that have tx power.
  - Removes devices that have not been present for certain amount of time.
 This combats the "private resolvable random addresses" feature that prevents tracking of devices.
  - Highlights devices that tend to "stick around"
  - Hide device addresses from screen